-The Electric Industry and Government Should Partner to Better Understand and Seek to Enhance the Resilience of the Electric Grid
+The Electric Industry and Government Should Continue Partnering to Enhance the Resilience of the Electric Grid

-To protect against cyber and physical security threats, and enable effective response to, and recovery from, any incidents that might affect the reliable operation of the grid, government policy should focus on implementation of a risk-based security framework.
+To protect against cyber and physical security threats, and enable effective response to and recovery from any incidents that might affect the reliable operation of the grid, government policy should focus on implementation of a risk-based security framework, building upon existing regulations and voluntary programs.
 Such a risk-based framework should be adaptable to changing threats and technologies, recognize existing regulatory requirements, encourage best-practice sharing among utilities, and promote information sharing and collaboration between industry and government.